azuree0/Silent-data-corruption/README.md

 Hyperscalers report that roughly 1 in 1000 CPUs can produce SDCs.
 This test looks for that kind of defect by running the same computation on every core and comparing results; if 1 core disagrees, it may be defective (a "mercurial" core).

-**Solution** Hyperscalers now screen fleets for defective chips.
+**Solution:** Hyperscalers now screen fleets for defective chips.
 Intel DCDIAG, OpenDCDiag, and similar tools perform in-production and out-of-production testing.
 This script brings redundant-execution detection to consumer hardware.

-**Lower degradation %**
+**Lowering degradation %**

 | Factor | Action |
 |--------|--------|